'Good evening everyone, thank-you for joining us and welcome to the six o'clock news. Here are the main headlines.'

 Are you thinking about how to apply a bit of this type of self-care for yourself?

-- Be reflective – carry a little notebook and just pay conscious attention to what you are noticing on your detox – you may feel you have a renewed sense of energy, or that reshifting your focus has opened up a whole new way of thinking.
-Note down anything and everything you are feeling and noticing, its a great way to look back and realise the steps and changes that have happened and how far you have come along on your news detox journey.
+3. Be reflective: Carry a little notebook and just pay conscious attention to what you are noticing on your detox if you decide to do one.
+Yu may feel you have a renewed sense of energy, or that reshifting your focus has opened up a whole new way of thinking.
+Note down anything and everything you are feeling and noticing.
+It's a great way to look back and realise the steps and changes that have happened and how far you have come along on your news detox journey.